ejagnes/codependent_plasticity/README.md

 Each folder contains the code to run simulations and generate figures.
 Currently only one folder is accessible, but shortly additional folders will be uploaded here.

+Folder "voltage_STDP" for figure 2b

-Folder "requency_STDP" for figure 2e
+Folder "frequency_STDP" for figure 2e

 Folder "receptive_filed_plasticity" for figure 4